Volkswagen Golf GTE reliability & safety rating

 The VW Golf GTE has stellar safety credentials, but reliability is yet to be proven

 VW developed the latest Golf with a hefty budget and its underpinnings are used across a wide range of other cars in the Volkswagen Group, so it should come as no surprise that it's among the safest cars in its class.
-The car has still not been on sale for long enough for any serious issues to have made themselves known, however.
+The car hasn't been on sale for very long, but no serious issues have come to light so far.

 Volkswagen Golf GTE reliability & problems

-Most importantly, an average share of 20.2% of VW owners surveyed reported having experienced a fault with their car.
-This is on the higher side but still a lower rate than Volvo (20.5%), BMW (20.4%) and Jaguar (25.6%).
+Volkswagen as a brand finished in 17th place overall out of 29 manufacturers – a result that takes into account scores from a wide range of categories including comfort, performance and running costs.
+Most importantly, an average share of 15.3% of VW owners surveyed reported having experienced a fault with their car.
+This is a lower rate than Volvo (20.5%), BMW (19.3%) and Hyundai (21.1%).